Samuelson777/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 - **Recall**: Measures the model's ability to correctly identify all relevant instances (true positives), which is important for ensuring that real threats are not missed.

-## Streamlit Application Development:
-- Deploying the predictive model through the Streamlit application revolutionizes the user experience at CarDekho by delivering swift and reliable price estimates for used cars.
 ## Business Use Cases
 The solution developed can be implemented in various business scenarios, including:
 - **Security Operation Centers (SOCs)**: Automating the triage process.